KrAsH-CoD3/Font-Detective/README.md

 ## 📚 Font Database

-The tool's effectiveness comes from its large and diverse font database, which is organized into several categories:
+The tool's effectiveness comes from its large and diverse font database, which is organized into several categories;

 - **Popular Fonts**: Common system and design fonts.
 - **Extended List**: A broad collection of less common fonts.